 We apply our knowledge of the human immune system to commercialize and develop products that address serious, unmet medical needs.
-We have a portfolio of five marketed biopharmaceutical products with growing revenues that generate cash flow to support the development of our clinical product candidates and our research programs.
-Our clinical product pipeline is composed of novel vaccines and antibody based biopharmaceutical products that are designed to prevent and treat infectious and addictive diseases, such as Staphylococcus aureus, or S. aureus, hepatitis B and hepatitis C, and nicotine addiction.
+We have a broad portfolio of marketed biopharmaceutical products with growing revenues that generate cash flow to support the development of our clinical product candidates and our research programs.
+Our clinical product pipeline is composed of novel vaccines and antibody based biopharmaceutical products that are designed to prevent and treat infections, such as Staphylococcus aureus, or S. aureus, hepatitis B and hepatitis C, and nicotine addiction.
 We have exclusive rights to commercialize all of our clinical development candidates.

-Through our own specialty sales force we market five biopharmaceutical products: PhosLo, Nabi-HB, WinRho SDF, Aloprim and Autoplex T. After May 11, 2004, we will no longer market Autoplex T except for sales from existing inventory, if any.
-Sales of our biopharmaceutical products for the fiscal years ended December 28, 2002 and December 27, 2003 were \$89.5 million and \$109.5 million, respectively.
+Through our own specialty sales force we market five biopharmaceutical products: PhosLo, Nabi-HB, WinRho SDF, Aloprim and Autoplex T. Sales of our biopharmaceutical products for the nine months ended September 28, 2002 and September 27, 2003 were \$61.8 million and \$75.4 million, respectively.
 Our principal biopharmaceutical products are PhosLo, Nabi-HB and WinRho SDF.

 - PhosLo is a prescription phosphate binder indicated for the control of hyperphosphatemia, or elevated blood phosphorus levels, in end-stage renal, or kidney, disease patients.
-We currently market PhosLo in the U.S. and plan to seek PhosLo registration and commercialization in other markets, initially in the European Union, or EU, and Canada.
-We anticipate filing for approval to market PhosLo in Europe utilizing the Mutual Recognition Process during 2004.
+We currently market PhosLo in the U.S. and plan to seek PhosLo registration and commercialization in other markets, initially in the European Union, or EU.
 We acquired worldwide rights to PhosLo in August 2003. - Nabi-HB is a human polyclonal antibody based product for the prevention of hepatitis B infections following accidental exposure to hepatitis B virus, or HBV.
 We believe that the majority of our Nabi-HB sales are for intravenous use to prevent reinfection with hepatitis B disease in HBV-positive liver transplant patients.
 Currently, Nabi-HB is not approved for this use.
 Although we do not market Nabi-HB for this use today, we have filed a Biologics License Application, or BLA, for the use of an intravenous formulation of Nabi-HB to prevent reinfection with hepatitis B disease in HBV-positive liver transplant patients.
 We anticipate a response from the Food and Drug Administration, or FDA, during the first half of 2004.
 We also plan to seek Nabi-HB Intravenous registration and commercialization in certain European countries.
 Nabi-HB Intravenous has received Orphan Drug Designation from the FDA. - WinRho SDF is a human polyclonal antibody based product for the treatment of immune thrombocytopenia purpura, or ITP.
 ITP is an autoimmune disease that manifests itself in abnormally low platelet levels resulting in excessive bleeding.